amethyst/rfcs/README.md

 In short, to get a major feature added to Amethyst, one must first get the RFC merged into the RFC repository as a markdown file.
-At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Amethyst.
+At that point the RFC is approved and may be implemented with the goal of eventual inclusion into Amethyst.

   - Fork the RFC repo [RFC repository]
   - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is